JeremyWurbs/transformers/README.md

-Oak is an educational package for implementing transformers, and is meant as a reference implementation for people looking to learn or implement their own transformer networks, as well as playing around with some of their dynamics.
+Oak is an educational package for implementing transformers, and is meant as a reference implementation for people looking to learn or implement their own transformer models, as well as to play around with some of their dynamics.

-There are three main architectures covered:
+Here we implement what we consider the three core transformer architectures:
 1. **Transformer**, as in [Vaswani et al. 2017](https://arxiv.org/pdf/1706.03762.pdf)
 2. **GPT**, as in [Radford et al. 2018](https://www.cs.ubc.ca/~amuham01/LING530/papers/radford2018improving.pdf)
 3. **Vision Transformer**, as in [Dosovitskiy et al. 2020](https://arxiv.org/pdf/2010.11929.pdf)